wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/line_extensions.rst

 Connects an extension with a line, allowing the line to be called by dialing a number.
 A line can be associated with one or more extensions.
-The context of an extension determines from what source a call can arrive (e.g. context "from-extern" for incoming DIDs)
+The context of an extension determines from what source a call can arrive

+Currently, this service only supports extensions inside the following context
+types:

+internal
+    Used for calling a line with an internal number (e.g. "1000@default")

+incall
+    Used for calling a line from the outside (e.g. "from-extern" with a DID)

 Association Representation
 ==========================